Electric Bike Laws Laws in the United States: Know Before You Ride

 Classifying Ebikes Under US Law

-Now that you know the importance of e-bike laws, let's break down how these laws categorize different types of e-bikes.
+Now that you know the importance of electric bike laws, let's break down how these laws categorize different types of e-bikes.
 Here at Leoguar, we build our bikes with these classifications in mind, so familiarizing yourself with them will ensure legal riding and help you choose the Leoguar e-bike that best suits your needs.

 There are three main classes of e-bikes under US law.
 Each class has speed, operation, and usage regulations on specific roadways.
 Let's dive into each category: